Utah Jazz: 1998–2003: Final years of Stockton/Malone

 In the 1999 season, shortened to 50 games due to a lockout, the Jazz finished 37–13, tied with the Spurs for the best record in the league.
 They defeated the Sacramento Kings in five games in the first round of the playoffs.
 However, they lost in the second round of the playoffs to the Portland Trail Blazers.
 Despite yet another disappointment, Malone was awarded his second MVP.

 During the 1999–2000 season, the Jazz finished 55–27 and won the Midwest Division but again struggled in the postseason, and lost to the Portland Trail Blazers in the second round.
 In the off-season, Hornacek retired and Howard Eisley was traded in a four-team deal that brought in Donyell Marshall.
-They selected promising high school basketball star DeShawn Stevenson in the first round of the 2000 NBA draft.
+They selected high-school basketball star DeShawn Stevenson in the first round of the 2000 NBA draft.

 In the 2000–01 season, the Jazz posted a 53–29 record, but lost in the playoffs, surrendering a 2–0 series lead in the first round of the playoffs to the Dallas Mavericks to lose the series 3–2.
 This was their earliest exit from the playoffs since the 1994–95 season.

 In the 2001–02 season, Andrei Kirilenko made his rookie debut, averaging 10.7 points, 4.9 rebounds, and 1.91 blocks per game.
 The team started the season slowly, with a record of 16–15 over the first two months, and finished 12–13 to go 44–38 overall.
 They lost to the Sacramento Kings 3–1 in the first round of the playoffs.

 Prior to the 2002–03 season, Marshall and Russell moved on to other teams.
 Matt Harpring was brought over from the Philadelphia 76ers, and took over the starting forward spot next to Malone, averaging 17.6 points and 6.6 rebounds, the best numbers of his career.
 The Jazz approached 50 wins going into the playoffs, but ended up falling short with a record of 47–35.
 They faced the Sacramento Kings in the playoffs again, and lost in a five-game first-round series, 4–1.

-After the season, the end of an era came as Stockton retired, and Malone left as a free agent to join the Los Angeles Lakers.
+After the season, Stockton retired, and Malone left as a free agent to join the Los Angeles Lakers.